 A Little About Me

 I have been working with parents and teens going through grief, loss and major life transitions since receiving my Bachelor of Arts in Psychology from the University of Michigan.
-While at U of M, I was a Research Assistant for Professor Julie Kaplow on her research called the CIRCLE Project (Coping In Response to Childhood Loss Experience) and the FAMILY Project which studied children’s responses to having a mother diagnosed with breast cancer.
+While at Michigan, I was a Research Assistant for renowned Professor Julie Kaplow on her research studying children’s responses to having a mother diagnosed with breast cancer.
 During that time, I worked at Ele’s Place, a grief support center for children and teens, where I facilitated grief support groups for children in grades 6-8 and play therapy for children ages 3-13.

-After graduating from the University of Michigan, I moved to New York City and received my Master’s Degree from New York University’s Silver School of Social Work with a focus on clinical social work.
+After graduating from the University of Michigan, I received my master’s degree in Clinical Social Work from New York University’s Silver School of Social Work.
 During my time at NYU, I worked with individuals and families in the Medical Intensive Care Unit at Langone Hospital providing counseling for patients and their families.

-It was at Langone Hospital that I realized I wanted to work with adults and adolescents in the aftermath of major life challenges and transitions.
-I moved to Los Angeles and trained at The Maple Counseling Center in Beverly Hills to further my clinical skills in psychodynamic therapy before beginning private practice.
+I trained at The Maple Counseling Center in Beverly Hills where I furthered my clinical skills in psychodynamic therapy before beginning private practice.